-A common Ayurvedic practice is to ignite the digestive fire (aka Agni) with a stimulating herbal appetizer before each meal.
+A common Ayurvedic practice is to ignite the digestive fire (Agni) with a stimulating herbal appetizer before each meal.
 This can be something as simple as ginger tea with honey, or something a bit more powerful like our Agni Elixir.
-Depending on your digestive needs, these can be taken up to three times daily, 15-30 minutes prior to eating.
+Depending on your digestive needs, these can be taken up to three times daily, 15 to 30 minutes prior to eating.

-If you prefer an at home remedy, here is a recipe for our Ginger, Honey and Lime Digestive Appetizer!
+If you prefer a DIY home remedy, here is a recipe for our Ginger, Honey and Lime Digestive Appetizer!

 Week Two Recap